DirClean/dirclean.github.io/activate-store.md

 5. Open Dir, go to settings, unlock full version, and click on `Activate`

-6. Type your email used to login appline.store, and your serial number.
+6. Type your email used to login store.appline.xyz or appline.store, and your serial number.

 7. Click on `Activate`